joh-ann/rock-paper-scissors/README.md

 - Transformed initial planned wireframe into a fully functional product.
 - Built the project from scratch, seeing it go from simple console.log statements to an interface.
 - Enhancing the interface and making it compatible with various viewport dimensions.
+- Using my resources for custom token images!
+(Thanks Carman!)

 ## Challenges:
 - Building the project from scratch, considering the Data Model and Logic.